monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 ## Building and Running Monkeytype

-- Run `npm run install-all` in the project root to install all dependencies.
+- Run `yarn run install-all` in the project root to install all dependencies.
-  - If you are on Windows, use `npm run install-windows`.
+  - If you are on Windows, use `yarn run install-windows`.
   - If neither works, you will have to run `npm install` in root, frontend, and backend directories.
   Now you are ready to build and run Monkeytype.